-- fork django-filer on github - clone your fork git clone git@github.com:username/django-filer.git - cd django-filer - initialize git flow: git flow init (choose all the defaults) - git flow feature start my\feature\name creates a new branch called feature/my\feature\name based on develop - ...code... ..commit.. ..commit..
+- fork django-filer on github - clone your fork git clone git@github.com:username/django-filer.git - cd django-filer - initialize git flow: git flow init (choose all the defaults) - git flow feature start my_feature_name creates a new branch called feature/ my_feature_name based on develop - ...code... ..code... ..commit.. ..commit.. - git flow feature publish creates a new branch remotely and pushes your changes - navigate to the feature branch on github and create a pull request to the develop branch on divio/ django-filer - after reviewing the changes may be merged into develop and then eventually into master for the release.